-Construction of the project would involve soil excavation, and thus could encounter soil contaminants from former activities at the project site or that may have migrated from the facility located across North 12th Street from the project site.
+Construction of the project would involve soil excavation, and thus could encounter soil contaminants from former activities at the duct bank sites, particularly in the Railyards, or project substation site or that may have migrated from the facility located across North 12th Street from the project substation site.
 This could potentially expose construction workers, the public, or the environment to hazards.
 However, measures for detection, testing, and proper handling and disposal of potentially contaminated soils encountered during construction would avoid or substantially minimize any potential impacts from contaminated soils from known or unknown hazardous materials sources.
-The potential to encounter contaminated soils from the previous site activities exists; therefore, this impact is potentially significant.
+The potential to encounter contaminated soils from the previous substation site activities exists; therefore, this impact is potentially significant.

-Mitigation Measure 3.8-1a: Implement a Soil Management Plan.
+Mitigation Measure 3.8-1a: Implement a Soil and Groundwater Management Plan.
 (Described above)